 Jennifer Arnett is vice chancellor of University Development and Alumni Relations at UCSF and vice president of the UCSF Foundation.
-She leads efforts to raise philanthropic support for the university and UCSF Medical Center and oversees comprehensive programs in alumni relations.
-Ms. Arnett has more than 25 years of experience in development and was a primary architect of UCSF: The Campaign, the University’s recently announced $5 billion fundraising initiative.
+She leads efforts to raise philanthropic support for the university and UCSF Health and oversees alumni relations.
+Ms. Arnett has more than 25 years of experience in development and was a primary architect of UCSF: The Campaign, the University’s $5 billion fundraising initiative.

-Steve Downs is executive director of University Development and Alumni Relations and secretary of the UCSF Foundation.
-Mr. Downs is responsible for all financial and administrative services within the development office and the UCSF Foundation.
-In addition, he staffs the foundation’s Investment Committee and Audit Committee.
+Gardner Trimble is executive director of Gift and Endowment Planning in the Office of University Development and Alumni Relations and assistant secretary of the UCSF Foundation.
+Mr. Trimble oversees planned giving within the development office and the UCSF Foundation.
+In addition, he currently serves as an interim member of the foundation’s Investment Committee and Audit Committee.